Which Is The Best Example Of Immiscible Liquids

 • Bromine and Water: Bromine (Br2) is a nonpolar liquid at room temperature.
 While slightly soluble in water, it is largely immiscible, forming two distinct layers.

-• Chloroform and Water: While chloroform (CHCl3) possesses a slight polarity, its interactions with water are not strong enough to overcome the hydrogen bonding between water molecules, resulting in limited miscibility and potential separation into layers.
+• Chloroform and Water: While chloroform (CHCl3) possesses a slight polarity, its interactions with water are not strong enough to overcome the hydrogen bonding between water molecules, resulting in limited miscibility and potential separation into layers And that's really what it comes down to..

 Factors Influencing Immiscibility